tymyrddin/red-escalation/source/docs/thm/README.md

 ## What?

-Not an exhaustive list of all escalation methods, but does include some "edge-case" tactics that may be seen in a Capture the Flag (CTF) exercise.
+Not an exhaustive list of escalation methods, but does include some "edge-case" tactics that may be seen in Capture the Flag (CTF) exercises.

 ## Why?

-To build experience with which tree climbing and monkeying about.
+To build experience with tree climbing and monkeying about.

 ## How?